In 2018, I brought the public department store research of shifting constellations back to the private studio.

 like shoes and kitchen objects are being set into corresponding relations.
 These are being moved, keeping an intense aesthetic tension between them, in each new setting, and in relation to the performing artist, seen from changing points of view by different cameras. (…) The relations between objects and protagonist are balanced in three dimensional compositions like a perfect stage design, taking into account the viewpoint of the camera, always.“

 Klaus W. Eisenlohr, Directors´ Lounge, Berlin

-I find it interesting to notice that I was deliberately not keeping track of the cameras,
+I find it interesting to notice that this apparently transpires in the work while I was deliberately not keeping track of the cameras,

 and not thinking about the possible meaning of a placement of the things.
 I was thinking about relations, though.

 In the improvised shiftings, my foremost motivation was to leave the repetitive cycles of the known.

 „what matters“ is an exploration as well as a digestion of the narcissism in my family background.

 Having been the scapegoat and later the outcast of the family, I have learnt to become invisible.